nickyout/console-ls/README.md

 #### options.show
 Type: `String|Array` Default: `["kind", "name", "value"]`

 Which columns to show.
 Use the same name as shown as the label at the top of a column.
 A string instead of an array becomes the single column to show, unless this string is `"all"`.
 In this case - you guessed it - all columns are shown.
-Currently there are: name, value, type, kind, depth, isPrivate, className, isCircular, lsLeaf.
+Currently there are: name, value, type, kind, depth, isPrivate, isOwn, throws, className, isCircular, lsLeaf.

 #### options.sort
 Type: `String|Array` Default: `["-kind", "name", "value"]`